Strength training for runners

 When to add Strength Training to your Running Program

-Running programs are set up to have 3 phases a base phase, strength phase and a power or speed phase.
+Running programs are set up to have 3 phases; a base phase, strength phase, and a power or speed phase.
 You should be adding your strength training phase during your strength phase of running.
-Most running programs will have this in the program so you have program in your strength training during this phase.
+Most running programs will have this in the program so you should program in your strength training during this phase.
 Keep in mind that you will need to do a stability phase before doing a strength training phase to get the most out of your strength phase.
 If you skip the stability phase you increase the risk of injury and you might not progress easily during your strength phase.

 Keeping the volume low will minimize soreness and allow you to perform your runs without feeling burnt out from your strength training.
 Each workout should last about 45 minutes and at the last 15 min of each workout should have some core training with things like planks, cable twists, and mason twists to build a strong core which is also important for running.

 Don’t program your strength workouts a day before a hard-running workout because this can leave your body taxed and unable to perform at a high level during the run.
 Many runners will be running 6 days a week during running season and should stack strength training on the same day as running.
 When you’re doing a running workout the same day as strength, make sure to do running first because doing strength first will affect performance during the run.
 Give yourself a few hours between workouts before doing a strength training workout because your body will need time to recover.

 If you’re new to strength training pick up a book on strength training.
 I recommend Starting Strength by Mark Rippetoe.
 Or you can hire a fitness trainer to help you get started.
 If you hire a personal trainer make sure that they don’t add too much volume to your workout and don’t make you too sore, because this will affect performance while running.

 The 4 barbell lifts that a runner should focus on for strength is the barbell squat, deadlift, shoulder press, and bent over row.
 The reason that we’re not adding the bench press to the program is that it will not help with running performance.